yash-chaudhary/nand2tetris/project_03/README.md

 Goal: Understand how memory devices in computers work and their building blocks

 Deliverables:
-* Bit (primitive DFF provided as lowest level of abstraction)
+* DFF (memory primitive given out value equal to in)
+* Bit (use DFF to set out to previous out or new in value)
 * Register (build on DFFs)
 * Program Counter (aka PC - uses both DFFs and Incrementor chip)
 * RAM8 (builds on registers)